List of Nobel laureates in Literature: Nobel laureates by language

+The 122 Nobel laureates in literature from 1901 to 2025 wrote in the following languages:

 1Rabindranath Tagore (Nobel Prize in Literature 1913) wrote in Bengali and English, Samuel Beckett (Nobel Prize in Literature 1969) wrote in French and English and Joseph Brodsky (Nobel Prize in Literature 1987) wrote poetry in Russian and prose in English.
 These three Nobel laureates have been sorted under Bengali, French and Russian, respectively.

 2Karl Adolph Gjellerup (Nobel Prize in Literature 1917) wrote in Danish and German.

-Nobel laureates by sex
+Nobel laureates by gender

-The 119 Nobel laureates in literature from 1901 to 2022 were from the following sexes:
+The 122 Nobel laureates in literature from 1901 to 2025 were from the following genders: